Material Girl: Chart performance

-In the United Kingdom, "Material Girl" debuted on the UK Singles Chart at number 24 on March 2, 1985, and reached a peak position of number three.
-It was present for a total of ten weeks on the chart.
-In August 2023, The song was certified platinum by the British Phonographic Industry, for sales and streams exceeding 600,000 units.
-According to the Official Charts Company, the song has sold 405,000 copies there.
-Across Europe, the song reached the top-ten in Austria, Belgium, Ireland, Netherlands, Spain and the Eurochart Hot 100 Singles, while reaching the top 40 of Germany, Italy and Switzerland.
+In Australia, the single debuted at number 25 on March 17, 1985, and peaked at number four three weeks later.
+It also reached the top five in New Zealand.
+In the UK Singles Chart, "Material Girl" debuted at number 24 on March 2, 1985, and peaked at number three, spending ten weeks on the chart.
+In August 2023, it was certified platinum by the British Phonographic Industry (BPI) for sales and streams exceeding 600,000 units.
+According to the Official Charts Company, the song has sold over 385,000 copies in the country as of August 2017.
+Elsewhere in Europe, "Material Girl" reached the top ten in Austria, Belgium, Ireland, the Netherlands and Spain.
+It also reached the top ten on the European Hot 100 Singles, and the top 40 in Germany, Italy and Switzerland.